ClojureBridge/organizing/Workshop-Planning-Tasks.md

 Create a file similar to [clojurebridge\_berlin.adoc](https://github.com/clojure/clojure-site/commit/b1c8aed9430e24682f8286f83973b7dab5c66efa#diff-99d8e8fcb89e3797945e1248e063941c) then submit a pull request.
 When the pull request is merged the event will appear on the Clojure website.

+Additionally, you may create an issue instead of making a pull request.
+However, the pull request is recommended since it will be processed much faster than the issue.

 ### <a name="bridgetroll"/>Post the event on Eventbrite

 You can use whatever event hosting system you'd like, but most organizers have used Eventbrite.